v0idp/fivem-ts-boilerplate/README.md

   </a>
 </p>

 This project is based on the basic boilerplate by [d0p3t](https://github.com/d0p3t) for creating a FiveM resource using Typescript.
 I made some improvements and updates to the packages to keep it up-to-date.
 It includes webpack config files, linting (ESlint + prettier) and a directory structure to get you started.
-I recommend to use [fivem-js](https://github.com/d0p3t/fivem-js) alongside this boilerplate for faster development of client scripts.
-Original repository: [d0p3t/fivem-ts-boilerplate](https://github.com/d0p3t/fivem-ts-boilerplate)
+I also included [native-wrappers-client](https://github.com/AvarianKnight/native-wrappers-client/tree/master/examples/typescript/src) to increase development time.
+Original repository can be found here: [d0p3t/fivem-ts-boilerplate](https://github.com/d0p3t/fivem-ts-boilerplate)

 ## Usage
 1. Clone repository into your `resources/[local]` folder.